 A Solution for Disposing Cigarette Butts

 The KTNRB team has devised an innovative way to help get those cigarette butts where they belong – in a trash can.
-Taking it a step further, they help partners throughout the region ship the cigarette butts they collect to have the plastic microfibers found in cigarettes to be recycled into items like outdoor plastic furniture.
+Taking it a step further, they help partners throughout the region in collecting cigarette butts for recycling.
+The plastic microfibers found in these cigarette butts are then repurposed into items like outdoor plastic furniture.

 “We’ve installed over 500 art-wrapped cigarette receptacles across the seven-state Tennessee River watershed to help prevent the most littered item in the world from making it into our waters,” Gibi said in her article.